4 Sim Racing Rigs To Get You In to Sim Racing With Any Budget

 You may be looking to race in Esports, or race on your sim rig every day.
 If you do you may want to improve your sim rig to incorporate the absolute best technology available.
 This build incorporates the best direct drive wheel available, for the most realistic racing experience you can buy.

-Our Formula Wheel & Pedal Recommendation
+Our Formula Wheel Recommendation

-Now we have moved on to the absolute best sim racing wheel you can buy today, and that has to be a direct drive wheel.
+First up in our line-up is the absolute best sim racing wheel you can buy today, and that has to be a direct drive wheel.
 Direct drive racing wheels offer the most realistic and strongest force feedback of any type of racing wheel.
 This is due to the motor being directly attached to the steering wheel, rather than being linked by gears or belts.

 The main problem with buying a direct drive wheel, is they can be tricky to set up.
 Many dedicated sim racers will opt for the OpenSimWheel concept, which allows for a wide range of customisation to their direct drive setup.
 This process essentially puts every part of the build in your hands, down to each component, and you will then DIY the whole setup together.